Piers Morgan: Gary Lineker would be paid more if he moved to ITV

 “If ITV came in for Gary Lineker now they’d pay him more than he gets from the BBC.
 I guarantee it.

-“You can say….
-‘You can get a gazillion nurses for a Lineker’ but that’s not how the reality of the marketplace works in television.”
+“You can say … ‘You can get a gazillion nurses for a Lineker’ but that’s not how the reality of the marketplace works in television.”

-He added: “They’ve got big questions to answer at the BBC”.
+He added: “They’ve got big questions to answer at the BBC.”

 A number of the BBC’s stars, including Jo Whiley, Lauren Laverne and Fiona Bruce, have been handed pay rises over the past year.